Mark Millar (footballer)

-Mark Millar (born 23 February 1988) is a Scottish footballer who plays as a central midfielder for Kilwinning Rangers.
+Mark Millar (born 23 February 1988) is a Scottish footballer who played as a central defender and central midfielder.

 Millar started his career with Scottish Premier League club Celtic, spending a six-month spell on loan at Újpest in Hungary.
 Millar then moved to Scottish First Division club Falkirk.
 In June 2012 Millar signed a three-year deal with Dundee United.
 Millar returned to Falkirk on loan for the majority of the 2013–14 season before being released from his contract at Tannadice in May 2014.
 Millar has since had spells with Peterhead and Queen of the South, before moving to the West Lothian club, Livingston.

-After leaving Forfar in 2018, he dropped down the league to play for Largs Thistle, East Stirlingshire and St Cadoc's.
+After leaving Forfar in 2018, he dropped down the leagues to play for Largs Thistle, East Stirlingshire and St Cadoc's.

 Millar has been capped at both under-19 and under-21 level for Scotland.

 Career

 Millar started his career with Celtic.
 In 2009, Millar moved on a six-month loan to Hungarian Nemzeti Bajnokság I club Újpest.

 Millar signed for First Division side Falkirk in June 2010, he signed on a two-year contract and Falkirk said that two SPL clubs were interested in him.
 On 21 September 2011, he scored a 90th minute freekick in the League Cup to give Falkirk a 3–2 win over Rangers.
 The 2011–12 season was very successful for Millar as he was one of Falkirk's best players.
 With his contract expiring at the end of the season he attracted interest from several clubs, including Premier League team Swansea City.
-On 1 April 2012, he played for Falkirk in their 1–0 win over Hamilton in the 2012 Scottish Challenge Cup Final.
+On 1 April 2012, he played for Falkirk in their 1–0 win over Hamilton in the 2012 Scottish Challenge Cup final.

 Millar agreed to sign for Scottish Premier League club Dundee United for the 2012–13 season.
 Manager Peter Houston said that he thought United had signed the two best players in the First Division in Millar and Michael Gardyne of Ross County.
 He also said that he thought Millar was a different type of player to what United already had and that he would become a fans' favourite due to his style of play.